Alireza-Zwolf/Social-Media/README.md

 ﻿# Social Media

 This project was implemented as a course project for the ACM backend class at the University of Tehran.
-The server runs on port 3000.
-Port number can be changed by using `set` command on cmd.
 ## Dependencies
 * [npm package manager](https://github.com/npm/cli)
 * [MongoDB](https://www.mongodb.com/)